davidebolo1993/VISOR/README.md

 Inputs to VISOR HACk are:

 - genome.fa is the reference genome in .fasta format
-- bed1.bed and bed2.bed (can be also more) are .bed files containing variants to create for each haplotype (like the one in _Examples/HACk.bed_)
+- bed1.bed and bed2.bed (can be also more) are .bed files containing variants to create, one for each haplotype (like the one in _Examples/HACk.bed_)

-VISOR HACk outputs a fasta (.fa) file with specified SVs for each .bed in the output folder
+VISOR HACk outputs, in the output folder, a fasta (.fa) file with specified SVs for each .bed given.

 #### Construct the .bed file/s